 - Government’s decision to ask ‘demand letters’ is appreciable, now enforce it

-May 10, 2018-It is no secret that the thousands of Nepalis who work abroad in the Gulf and Southeast Asia are subject to exploitation and injustice.
+It is no secret that the thousands of Nepalis who work abroad in the Gulf and Southeast Asia are subject to exploitation and injustice.
 In recent years, the government has brought a number of laws and regulations to protect the rights of these migrant workers.
 Most recently, it has brought a new provision which would require ‘demand letters’ from employers to be approved by Nepali diplomatic missions in the host countries.

 Simply put, the ‘demand letters’ are documents submitted by recruiting agencies on behalf of the companies hiring Nepali workers.
 Previously these documents were submitted to the Department of Foreign Employment (DoFE) in Nepal and the department would then decide whether the companies mentioned in the documents were legitimate.
 However, the department often faced difficulties—it found it hard to find information about the companies recruiting workers.
 Furthermore, it was a well-known fact that even in cases where the companies mentioned in the documents were legitimate, many of the details mentioned were not.
 For example, the documents would list the salaries, benefits and facilities to be enjoyed by the workers.
 But when workers began employment, they would discover that their salaries were substantially lower and facilities far worse than mentioned in the documents.